-This view displays a list of unprocessed events.
+Unprocessed Events View displays a list of unprocessed events.
 Unprocessed events are either events that were injected manually for calibration purposes, or real interference events that cannot yet be processed because the corresponding channel has not been calibrated, nor has the channel been set to use default calibration.

-From this interface the user can select a site on the left, and see the list of unprocessed events displayed at the bottom.
-The user can select an event that was manually injected, enter the appropriate Latitude and Longitude values in the upper portion of the screen, and apply these values to the event.
+From this interface you can select a site on the left, and see the list of unprocessed events displayed at the bottom.
+You can select an event that was manually injected, enter the appropriate Latitude and Longitude values in the upper portion of the screen, and apply these values to the event.
 These values will be utilized by the Calibration process by selecting the events and pressing the Process Event button.